venkatramnank/MLProject_reinforcement_learning/README.md

 Note: Please download all openai simulation code from their Github website.
 Please follow the instructions given in that website properly.

-Note: Mujoco needs License.
+Note: Although Mujoco is not needed for this project , in case you want to use it, remember Mujoco needs License.
 Go to Openai Mujoco docs to install with license.

 ## OpenAI Simulations
 Here are some of the simulations done using OpenAI GYM environment as a part of Learning the concepts of RL.